AltraMayor/gatekeeper/README.md

 The `autoconf`, `flex`, `bison`, `libncurses5-dev`, and `libreadline-dev` packages are for BIRD.
 The `devscripts` package is used to build Gatekeeper Debian packages.
-The packages `python` and `python3-pyelftools` are needed to build DPDK and to run Python scripts such as `dpdk-devbind.py`.
+The packages `python3` and `python3-pyelftools` are needed to build DPDK and to run Python scripts such as `dpdk-devbind.py`.
 `libcap-dev` is needed to compile Gatekeeper, but only `libcap2` is needed to run Gatekeeper.